equivalent/json-api-RC3/index.md

 show_masthead: true
 ---

+This is NOT the official JSON-API project, just mirror to it's RC3 version.

+Real `>= 1.0` realase is hosted at http://jsonapi.org/ and https://github.com/json-api/json-api

+Original content of the RC3 index page:

 If you've ever argued with your team about the way your JSON responses should be formatted, JSON API is your anti-bikeshedding weapon.